 Editing a Class For a Specific Breakpoint

 In Blocs it’s possible to adjust the values of any class based on the breakpoint it’s viewed at.
 This is extremely useful as it allows you to create a completely unique experience for your users depending on the device they are using when they visit your website.
 To edit the values of a class at a specific breakpoint, first switch into that breakpoint using the breakpoint view options located at the top right of the apps main toolbar and then by repeating the standard “Accessing The Values of a Custom Class” steps from above.
+We also recommend watching this video lesson on Responsive Classes.

 You can find out more about how the breakpoint view controls work here.